Blue Ridge Summit, Pennsylvania

 Blue Ridge Summit is an unincorporated community and census-designated place in Franklin County, Pennsylvania, United States, southwest of Gettysburg in the central part of the state, adjoining Pennsylvania's southern border with Maryland.
 It is less than 3 mi east of Pen Mar, Maryland.
 The population of Blue Ridge Summit was 887 at the 2020 census.

 The community was the birthplace of Wallis Simpson, the wife of Prince Edward, Duke of Windsor (previously King Edward VIII of the United Kingdom).
-It is also home to one of the 15 oldest golf courses in the United States.
-Built before 1885, the Monterey Country Club has served as a summer retreat for many Washingtonians, and American presidents Woodrow Wilson, Calvin Coolidge and Dwight D. Eisenhower all played the Monterey Country Club course.
+It is also home to the Monterey Country Club, which has served as a summer retreat for many Washingtonians; and the American presidents Woodrow Wilson, Calvin Coolidge and Dwight D. Eisenhower all played the Monterey Country Club course.

 Geography

 Blue Ridge Summit is located in the southeastern corner of Franklin County at the height of land on South Mountain, the northern extension of the Blue Ridge Mountains of Virginia.
-It is bordered to the east by Adams County, and to the south by Frederick and Washington counties in Maryland.
+It is bordered to the east by Adams County and to the south by Frederick and Washington counties in Maryland.
 Directly to the south are the communities of Highfield and Cascade in Maryland.

 Pennsylvania Route 16 passes through Blue Ridge Summit, leading east down the mountain to Emmitsburg, Maryland, and west downhill to Waynesboro.
 The highway elevation at Blue Ridge Summit is 1330 ft, compared to elevations of 500 and 700 ft east and west of the mountain, respectively.
 Mount Dunlop, overlooking Blue Ridge Summit to the west, rises to a summit of 1700 ft.
 Monterey Pass is northwest and slightly downhill from the community along PA 16.

 According to the U.S. Census Bureau, the Blue Ridge Summit CDP has an area of 1.86 sqkm, all land.

-Demographics

 History

-John Howard McClellan writes about the history of the Blue Ridge Summit region in his book, Blue Ridge Summit: The Beginnings of a Resort Area:
+John Howard McClellan writes about the history of the Blue Ridge Summit region in his book Blue Ridge Summit: The Beginnings of a Resort Area: